Aman0712s/FrontEnd-Projects/projects-main/README.md

-Here's a 100-word summary for your GitHub project descriptions:

----

 Discover a variety of front-end projects demonstrating creativity and technical skill:

 - **🦋 Butterfly:** Lifelike butterfly animation using CSS and JavaScript.